The Publish or Perish main window consists of the following elements, as shown in the screen shot:

 - Folder tree

-- Current query pane (adapts to the currently selected query's data source)
+- Current search pane (adapts to the currently selected search's data source)

 - Results list

 Across the top of the main window is the toolbar that contains the most commonly used commands for Publish or Perish.
 Not all commands are available at all times; for some commands (for example, Lookup and Lookup Direct) you must first select a query in the list on the right before the command becomes active.
 Unavailable commands are grayed out.